Jarn/jarn.mkrelease/README.txt

     Keep the temporary build directory.

 -s
-    Sign the release tarball with GnuPG.
+    Sign the release with GnuPG.

 -i identity
     The GnuPG identity to sign with.